 Financial instruments are valued at their fair value, which is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 Refer to notes 3a to 3c for valuation of each specific type of financial instruments held by the Portfolios.
 The fair value of financial assets and liabilities traded in active markets are based on quoted market prices at the close of trading on the reporting date.
-The Portfolios use the last traded market price for both financial assets and financial liabilities where the last traded price falls within that day's bid-ask spread.
-In circumstances where the last traded price is not within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.
+The Portfolios use the last traded market price for both financial assets and financial liabilities where the last traded price falls within the bid-ask spread, the Manager determines the point within the bid-ask spread that is most representative of fair value based on the specific facts and circumstances.